Check out this article from the Sydney Morning Herald: "Make sure you're covered before you ride" - and the readers' comments are interesting too.

 Then your case will be assessed and taken on by Bicycle Network's insurer.
 Your case will be fought if necessary by Bicycle Network's specialist compensation legal firm, Maurice Blackburn.

-Yes.
+Yes, because "street-legal" e-bikes are regarded as bicycles.
 Tasmanian Road Rules 2009 definition:

 "Bicycle" means a vehicle with 2 or more wheels that is built to be propelled by human power through a belt, chain or gears (whether or not it has an auxiliary motor), and,